baranskalexandra/ThreadLibrary/README.md

 Introduction

-The MyThread library is a simple thread management system implemented in C. It provides basic functionalities for creating, running, and managing threads with priorities.
+The Threadlibrary is a simple thread management system implemented in C. It provides basic functionalities for creating, running, and managing threads with priorities.
 The library includes support for mutexes (for critical section protection) and condition variables (for waiting on specific conditions).